GS-4928/GS-4928.github.io/_posts/2024-04-09-Customer-Segmentation.md

 tags: [Customer Segmentation, Machine Learning, Clustering, Python]
 ---

-In this project we use k-means clustering to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.
+In this project we will employ k-means clustering to segment the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.

 # Table of contents